 Canada Mining Innovation Council, Environmental Stewardship Initiative, Tailings & Closure Committees

 Women in Mining and Women in Nuclear Saskatchewan, Inc.

 International Women in Mining

 Become an Affiliate

-This is an open invite to technological providers, developers and research entities to collaborate.
+This is an open invite to like-minded consultants, technological providers, developers and research entities to collaborate.
 If you are a solution provider and would like to work together, please send us some information to discuss further.